 - The transactions which are done on credit are not recorded in this book.

-Cash book is a separate book of accounts in which all the cash transactions of the company are entered with respect to the corresponding date and it is different from the cash account where posting is done from the journal.
-There is no requirement to transfer the balances to the general ledger which is required in case of the cash account.
+Cash-book is a separate book of accounts in which all the cash transactions of the company are entered concerning the corresponding date, and it is different from the cash account where posting is done from the journal.
+There is no requirement to transfer the balances to the general ledger, which is required in the case of the cash account.
 Entries are then posted to the corresponding general ledger.

-Cash book has two sides i.e., left-hand side and the right-hand side where all the receipts in cash are recorded on the left side whereas all the payments in cash are recorded on right side.
-Cash book helps in effective cash management as management can know the balances of cash and bank at any time and take the necessary decisions accordingly.
+Cash-book has two sides, i.e., the left-hand side and the right-hand side, where all the receipts in cash are recorded on the left side, whereas all the payments in cash are recorded on the right side.
+Cashbook helps in effective cash management as management can know the balances of cash and bank at any time and take the necessary decisions accordingly.

 This article has been a guide to what is Cash Book and its definition.
 Here we discuss three types of cash book formats in accounting along with examples, advantages & limitations.
 You can learn more about accounting from the following articles –